pujjj/WorkUp/README.md

 # WorkUp
-This website is a business forum that aims to support emerging small businesses by giving them a place to showcase what they do.
+✨A web-app designed to support emerging small businesses by giving them a place to showcase what they do.